LoginRadius/docs/content/tutorial/php/index.md

-To preview your login page's theme, click **Go to your Login Page** link highlighted on the above screen.
+To preview your login page's theme, click the **Go to your Login Page** link highlighted on the above screen.

 > Features like Email and Password login, User registration, Forgot password, and Remember me are already configured on your Auth Page(IDX).